-The Association's turnover (excluding any gain on disposal of fixed assets and finance income) for the year ended 31 March 2021 totalled £26.9m (2020: £26.3m).
-The main source of income was net rental and service charge income of £19.4m (2020: £18.5m).
-Grant income of £2.1m (2020: £6.8m), has been recognised in relation to the 24 completed new build properties.
+The Association's turnover for the year ended 31 March 2022 totalled £4.8m (2021: £26.9m).
+The main source of income was net rental and service charge income of £3.0m (2021: £19.0m).
+No grant income (2021: £2.1m), has been recognised in relation to completed new build properties.
 The amount of grant income reported varies from year to year depending on the profile of the Association's new build development programme.

-Income from other activities totalled £5.6m (2020:£1.2m) which includes income from district heating schemes, development and construction of property and mid-market rental income.
-Income is £4.4m higher this year due to the development of properties for two third party partners on our Queens Quay site in West Dunbartonshire.
+Income from other activities totalled £1.7m (2021: £5.6m) which includes income from the development and construction of property and mid-market rental income as well as works carried out to owners' properties.